Victory at the Battle of San Jacinto

 After: My parents have less time for me; I have more responsibilities.

-Think of a turning point in your life, such as the birth of a younger sibling.
+Think of a turning point in your life.
+What happened?
 How did your life change after this event?
 In the table, post a personal turning point in your life.
 Write a brief description of your life before and after that event.

 Ask a few students to present their posts to the class.
 Ask students if they can predict how the Battle of San Jacinto was a turning point.